fkooman/php-otp-verifier/README.md

 work well, however, they lack built-in support for protection against replay attacks and brute force attempts.

-We needed a library that works on PHP >= 5.4, with only 64 bit support.
+We needed a library that works on PHP >= 5.4.
 While it would have been possible to use `christian-riesen/otp` I decided to write my own minimal library with less than 100 NCLOC, `src/FrkOtp.php`.

 # Features